magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/documentation/ngx_ui_client_integration.md

 ## Text Measurement

-Text layout currently falls back to a runtime heuristic unless the client supplies a text measurement callback through the NGX script system.
+Text layout currently falls back to a runtime heuristic unless the client supplies measurements.

-When a callback is provided:
+Recommended path for web/wasm clients:

-- Clay asks the shared library to measure text during layout.
+- Clay requests text sizing during layout.
-- The shared library forwards that request to the client callback.
+- The shared library serves cached measurements when available.
-- In wasm builds, the callback path should be treated as main-thread-only work.
-The runtime proxies the invocation back to the main runtime thread before calling the client callback.
+- Cache misses are exposed through `DrainPendingUITextMeasureRequests()`.
+- The browser measures those entries on the main thread.
+- The client sends results back through `SubmitUITextMeasureResults(...)`.
+- The runtime re-lays out mounted UI using the submitted measurements.

+Native clients may still provide a direct callback through `SetUITextMeasureCallback(...)`, but web clients should prefer the async request/result flow to avoid blocking or deadlocking layout.

 That heuristic estimates: